zmoffatt/zmoffatt.github.io/_projects/SlugNine.md

 ---
-name: SlugSat
+name: SLugNine
-tools: [Embedded C, Microcontrollers, ...]
+tools: [Embedded C, Microcontrollers, Mechanical Systems, Matlab]
-image: /assets/SlugSat.jpg
+image:
 description: This project has an individual showcase page, not just a direct link to the project site or repo.
 Now you have more space to describe your awesome project!
 ---